JulieDeMan/VIB_git_training/Git_GitHub_Dictionary.md

 - **README.md**: information about the project, code, main goals, usage, data links etc.

 - **.gitignore**: sometimes you want all your files in a certain folder, eg. fasta files etc. but you do not want to create snapshots for them.
 Files listed in **.gitignore** cannot be staged and commited, you are not tracking them. `git status` will ignore the files in the **.gitignore** file.
-This file should be in your local repo as well.
+This file can be in your local repo as well but you can make git also ignore this file by adding **.gitignore** inside **.gitignore**.

+  ! if you commited it before with all the files: delete it in GitHub and tick 'commit stages', then it is gone in GitHub

+  ! if you commited it before on its own you can undo the commit

+  ! if you staged but not committed it, you can do `git reset <file>`

 connect to remote repo: `git remote add <name> <ssh>`